 Liability Limitation

 Liability limitation clauses restrict the amount one party can claim from the other in the event of breach.
-The courts enforce liability caps as long as they are not unconscionable and the parties had equal bargaining power.
-Exclude consequential loss, indirect loss, and loss of profit explicitly.
+Kenyan courts will generally enforce liability caps as long as they are not unconscionable and the parties had roughly equal bargaining power at the time of contracting; a cap imposed on a party with no realistic opportunity to negotiate it is more vulnerable to challenge than one genuinely negotiated between commercially sophisticated parties.
+Exclude consequential loss, indirect loss, and loss of profit explicitly rather than relying on a general limitation clause to be read as covering them, since Kenyan courts interpret exclusion clauses narrowly against the party seeking to rely on them, and an exclusion that does not name a specific head of loss may not be read to cover it.

 Force Majeure

 Force majeure clauses excuse a party from performance when prevented by events beyond their reasonable control.
-The clause must define the triggering events specifically, specify the notification requirements, the duration of excuse, and the rights of termination if the event continues beyond a specified period.
+The clause must define the triggering events specifically rather than relying on a vague catch-all phrase, specify the notification requirements and timeline for invoking the clause, the duration of the excuse from performance, and the rights of either party to terminate if the triggering event continues beyond a specified period.
+A force majeure clause that does not specify a maximum duration before termination becomes available can leave both parties indefinitely suspended in an unperformed contract neither can easily exit.

 Termination